 BAAI CONFERENCE

 Recognized as the premier, in-depth event for the global AI community, the BAAI Conference has run successfully for seven editions since 2019.
 Over the years, the conference has welcomed attendees from over 30 countries, hosted a dozen Turing Award laureates and 1,000+ top experts, and amassed a registered attendance exceeding 600,000.
 The 8th BAAI Conference 2026 is set for a grand opening from June 12 to 13 at the Zhongguancun International Innovation Center in Beijing.
 Continuing its visionary and authoritative tradition, this year’s event will focus on cutting-edge AI advancements and core challenges, delivering an unparalleled intellectual feast for the global community.
-Invitation card
+Invitation

 • General Chairs